InScight-Magazine/Content/Issue4/subfiles/sayantani.typ

 #let title = "The Chemical Ballet: How Volatiles Orchestrate Pest and Predator Behaviour"
 #let authors = ("Sayantani Nath",)
 #let affiliations = ("Interactions Lab, Department of Biological Sciences, IISER Kolkata",)
 #let abstract = "*What if plants could talk?
-Not with words-but with scents.* In a hidden world of airborne messages and underground signals, plants release special chemicals called VOCs to call for help, warn their neighbors, confuse attackers, and even sabotage rivals.
+Not with words-but with scents.* Plants release special chemicals called VOCs to call for help, warn their neighbors, confuse attackers, and even sabotage rivals.
 Dive into this fascinating world with Sayantani Nath where leaves cry for help, roots make alliances, and researchers uncover nature’s invisible language-one scent at a time."
 #let coverImage = "sayantaniCover.jpeg"
 #let authorImage = "sayantaniFace.jpg"
-#let authorInfo = "*Sukalyan Deb* is a PhD scholar in the Department of Physical Sciences in IISER Kolkata, currently working in theoretical physics, focusing on strongly correlated systems."
+#let authorInfo = "*Sayantani Nath* is a budding researcher with a background in entomology and plant-insect interactions, driven by curiosity and a love for understanding nature’s complexities.
+Beyond the lab, I find joy in exploring new places and cultures—travelling fuels my creativity and deepens my appreciation for biodiversity across ecosystems."
 #let refsFile = "/dataFiles/sayantaniRefs.yaml"
 #let received = (month: 03, day: 6, year: 2025)
 #let category = "Biology"